AnikShahriar007/stdtools/README.md

 **Version      :** 0.1.1.5
 **Contributors :** Anonymous883

-'stdtools' is a custom C library containing a number of useful c functions.
+**stdtools** is a custom C library containing a number of useful c functions.

 ## What is 'stdtools'? ##